microsoft/react-native-windows-samples/docs/getting-started.md

 For information around how to set up React Native, see the [React Native Getting Started Guide](https://reactnative.dev/docs/getting-started).

-## Install React Native for Windows
+## Create a new React Native project

 Remember to call `react-native init` from the place you want your project directory to live.